seansovine/audio_dsp/README.md

 __Real-time considerations:__

-One of the main purposes for doing this project was to do some hands-on in real-time programming with low-level audio APIs.
+One of the main purposes for this project was to do some hands-on real-time programming with low-level audio APIs.

-To allow the user to control the audio output and visualizing audio information (like intensity or spectrum) as the audio is playing, we need real-time interaction between the user interface and the playback loop threads, as the playback thread is processing samples and feeding them to the sound card.
+To allow the user to control the audio output and for visualizing audio information (like intensity or spectrum) as the audio is playing, we need real-time interaction between the user interface and the playback loop threads, as the playback thread is processing samples and feeding them to the sound card.
-We implement this basic real-time concurrent communication using shared atomic variables.
+We implement this basic real-time communication between threads using shared atomic variables, since we can't risk operations that might block the audio playback thread.

 __More ideas:__

-I would like to implement some more sophisticated real-time signal processing on the audio samples during playback using this framework.
+I would like to implement some more sophisticated real-time signal processing on the audio samples during playback now that the basic framework is in place.
 The first thing I will probably work on is a graphic EQ, with coefficients that the user can adjust from the interface while the audio is playing.